rolando-cadiz/rolando-cadiz.github.io/projects/ArtHub.md

 - Implementing 'Gallery card' functionality into the main landing page for a weekly artist showcase feature.

-- Dealing with various issues as they came up, mostly relating to database retreival bugs
+- Dealing with various issues as they came up, mostly relating to database retrieval bugs

 ## Source code for Gallery Card: